realrate/Causing/education.md

 To estimate the effects, the Causing method always uses demeaned data.
 Just for the estimation of the bias terms the original level data are used.

-## The Model
+# The Model

-The model comprises just three equations.
-Paramter signs are based on domain knowledge and their values are set to be roughly consistent with the data.
+The model comprises just three equations (EDUC, POTEXPER, LOGWAGE).
+There are six exogenous variables (FATHERED, MOTHERED, SIBLINGS, BRKNHOME, ABILITY, AGE).
+The paramter signs are based on domain knowledge and their values are set to be roughly consistent with the data.

 1. Education is a constant plus a positive effect for parents havings been